chenxizhang/openai-powershell/README.md

         1. Kimi powered by [Moonshot](https://platform.moonshot.cn/docs/api/chat)
         1. GLM powered by [Zhipu](https://maas.aminer.cn/dev/api)

+    ### Basic parameters

+    Doesn't matter which service provider you are using, you need to prepare below parameters to start a chat/gpt experience.

+    1. `api_key` (alias: `key`,`token`,`access_token`,`accesstoken`) to pass your api key.
+If you don't specify the api_key, the module will try to get the api_key from the environment variable `OPENAI_API_KEY`.
+    1. `endpoint` to pass your endpoint.
+If you don't specify the endpoint, the module will try to get the endpoint from the environment variable `OPENAI_API_ENDPOINT`.
+For some services, you don't need to specify the endpoint, like Azure OpenAI service, and you can set `ollma` or `local` in this parameter for local LLMs, set `kimi` for Kimi, set `zhipu` for GLM.
+    1. `model` (alias: `engine`,`deployment`) to pass your model name.
+If you don't specify the model, the module will try to get the model from the environment variable `OPENAI_API_MODEL`.

+    In another word, if you have above environment variables, you can just use the cmdlet if a very easy way.
+For example:

+    ```powershell

+        # Start a chat experience
+        chat

+        # Start a chat experience with a customized system prompt
+        chat -system "You are a network expert, you help me to solve the network issue."

+        # Get a completion based on your prompt
+        gpt -prompt "why people smile?"

+        # Another way to get a completion based on your prompt
+        gpt "why people smile?"
+        "why people smile?" | gpt

+    ```

+    > ![TIP]
+    > We have a lot of advanced parameters (`config`,`headers`,`functions`,`context`,`json`,`outFile`), you can find the full help by using `Get-Help New-ChatGPTConversation -Full` in your terminal, we have the detailed help for each cmdlet in both English and Chinese.

 - `New-ImageGeneration` (alias: `image` or `dall`) to generate image from a prompt.
 It supports the Azure OpenAI service, OpenAI service, and currently use the `DALL-E-3` model.

+    > [!TIP]
-You can find the full help by using `Get-Help <cmdlet name or alias> -Full` in your terminal, we have the detailed help for each cmdlet in both English and Chinese.
+    > You can find the full help by using `Get-Help New-ImageGeneration -Full` in your terminal, we have the detailed help for each cmdlet in both English and Chinese.

 ## Telemetry data collection and privacy